chehx/MKCNet/README.md

 ## Comments from Chat-GPT4 (Just for Fun)

-This work introduces an innovative approach called MKCNet (Meta-Knowledge Co-embedding Network), which aims to tackle the Image Quality-aware Disease Diagnosis (IQAD) problem.
+This work introduces an innovative approach called MKCNet (Meta-knowledge Co-embedding Network), which aims to tackle the Image Quality-aware Disease Diagnosis (IQAD) problem.
 The MKCNet achieves the correlation between image quality and disease diagnosis through the collaboration of two subnets, namely Task Net and Meta Learner.

-The design philosophy of the Task Net holds significant research value, particularly in the innovations of the Global Attention Block (GAB) and Meta-Knowledge Assistance Block (MAB).
+The design philosophy of the Task Net holds significant research value, particularly in the innovations of the Global Attention Block (GAB) and Meta-knowledge Assistance Block (MAB).
 These modules help extract information related to disease diagnosis and image quality and effectively combine them.
 Additionally, by employing the concept of meta-learning, the Meta Learner is capable of providing beneficial auxiliary labels to Task Net, optimizing the co-embedding features.

 The experimental results demonstrate significant performance improvements on multiple datasets, which suggests that MKCNet effectively addresses the IQAD problem.
 Moreover, the IQAD problem is of great importance as it has a direct impact on the accuracy and reliability of disease diagnosis based on medical imaging.
 By considering image quality in the diagnosis process, the proposed method can potentially enhance the overall effectiveness of medical image-based diagnosis systems.